anon-blue/anon.blue/README.txt

- suttstuff              oh i get it sn=smart this is a crazy conecettttttttttttt tttttttttttttttttttttttttttttttttttttttttttttttttttttttttttttttttttttttttttttttt tt fyck damn wonder if anybody called him     sane same here  ask for sadok same n                                                             tell him his pup
+ suttstuff              oh i get it sn=smart this is a crazy conecettttttttttttt tttttttttttttttttttttttttttttttttttttttttttttttttttttttttttttttttttttttttttttttt tt fyck damn wonder if anybody called him     sane same here  ask for sadok same not insane or sane SAME all of the abobve above               tell him his pup
                                                               is cute ( husky )
                                              ys  just here i ask him if miami
-i am here now i want to leave the miami guy in place i just  is a nice place to typed the same letter over I KNOW RIGHT. no more phone number, to bad. i hope I would have liked to hear that conversation. sane or insane?
+i am here now i want to leave the miami guy in place i just  is a nice place to typed the same letter over I KNOW RIGHT. no more phone number, to bad. i hope I would have liked to hear that conversation. sane or insane? insame? whatever. ok perfect. the errors a
         yo yiyo no no no    bbbbbb
                            not.